 Students admitted to Advanced Standing have the first year practicum waived (see institutional policy on Course Waivers, above) and are eligible for up to 24 transfer-of-credit hours for external advanced standing and up to 30 transfer-of-credit hours for internal advanced standing from our Masters of Arts programs.
-Eligibility will be determined by individual review of students’ records; an admissions interview with the Chair of the Doctoral Program and/or his designate; and direct contact as needed with prior advisors and supervisors at the academic program and field sites identified in a student’s application.
+Eligibility will be determined by individual review of students' records; an admissions interview with the Chair of the Doctoral Program and/or his designate; and direct contact as needed with prior advisors and supervisors at the academic program and field sites identified in a student's application.

 Students admitted with Advanced Standing must matriculate as full-time students and complete at least three years in the Doctoral Program at MSPP.
 Program completion may extend beyond the three years of matriculation and must be completed within 7 years (to include the one year Advanced Standing equivalence.)
 Students admitted with Advanced Standing Status are not eligible to receive the en route Master’s Degree in Professional Psychology offered in the Clinical Doctoral Program.